TheGuardianWolf/Annotation-Tool/utils/camera-tool/README.md

 **Manual**

-Run the following commands if the automatic build fails, from the project root
+Run the following commands from the project root directory if the automatic build fails:
-directory:

 ```bash
 mkdir build